FAQ

 It depends on if you are a local or out-of-town donor.

-Local Donors: If you are willing to deliver your milk at a drop-off location, the minimum first donation is 100 ounces.
-After your first donation, you may drop off any amount you wish.
+Local Donors: When you deliver your milk to a drop-off location, the minimum first donation is 100 ounces.
+After your first donation, the minimum volume is 50 ounces.

 Bereaved Donors: There is no minimum donation amount for bereaved donors.